glin/reactable/README.md

   details = NULL,             # Additional content to display when expanding a row.
 See row details below selection = NULL,           # Enable row selection?
-Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows highlight = FALSE,          # Highlight rows on hover? outlined = FALSE,           # Add borders around the table? bordered = FALSE,           # Add borders around the table and every cell?
+Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows onClick = NULL,             # Action to take when clicking a cell.
+Either "expand", "select", or a JS function highlight = FALSE,          # Highlight rows on hover? outlined = FALSE,           # Add borders around the table? bordered = FALSE,           # Add borders around the table and every cell?